mconlon17/organization-ontology/docs/source/index.rst

 Organization Ontology can represent these facts for use in graph-based systems such as VIVO.

+See :ref:`the domain definition <domain-definition>` for an extended defintion with competency questions, and consequences.

 Tools are provided with the Organization Ontology for retrieving ROR data and creating individuals with assertions as RDF triples using the Organization Ontology.